oven wave logo

 Here are some points on how to fix the issue of clogged air vents in an oven:

-• Turn off and unplug the oven from the power source to ensure your safety.
+• Turn off and unplug the oven from the power source to ensure safety.

-• Locate the air vents at the top, sides, and bottom of the oven.
+• Locate the air vents at the oven’s top, sides, and bottom.

 • Remove any visible debris or food particles from the vents using a soft-bristled brush or a vacuum cleaner.